fontforge/designwithfontforge.com/en-US/Creating_Your_Types_Dna.md

 ## Building a test text

-There are many resources available online for rapidly building your test text:
+There are many resources available online for rapidly building your dummy test text:

 - [LibreText] is a libre software solution.
 - [Adhesion Text], made by Miguel Sousa was the first resource of this kind.